Session Management

 - Generic: Can manage different types of session state (e.g., base state, orchestration state, tool state) by extending the base

-interface. - Storage-Backed: Uses the Storage Abstraction Layer for persistence.
+SessionStateinterface. - Storage-Backed: Uses the Storage Abstraction Layer for persistence.
 It defaults to an in-memory provider but can be configured (via constructor options) to use Redis, Vercel KV, or other providers.

 - Namespace: Uses a storage namespace (e.g.,

-) to keep different types of session data separate in the storage backend. - State Factory: Requires a
+sessions,orchestration-state) to keep different types of session data separate in the storage backend. - State Factory: Requires a

-function during instantiation to define how the initial state (T
+defaultStateGeneratorfunction during instantiation to define how the initial state (T) for a new session should be created.

 Key Operations